mintedreward/heartmail/README.md

 - Docker: The standard container tool.
 - Kubernetes: The standard container management tool.
 - Cassandra: The standard distributed database.

-## Yarn Workspaces

-[Yarn Workspaces](https://semaphoreci.com/blog/javascript-monorepos-yarn-workspaces) are used for cross-module dependencies.

-From this directory, you can run the following commands:

-    $ yarn workspaces list
-    $ yarn workspace openspv-paymail lint
-    $ yarn workspaces foreach lint
-    $ yarn workspaces foreach test

-To reference a module from another module:

-    import { Email2 } from 'stamp-email2'

 Copyright (c) 2022 HeartMail Inc. All rights reserved.